Residence Life & Housing Policies and Regulations

 Personal items may not be stored in residential areas over the summer.
 Items remaining after hall closing will be deemed abandoned and may be disposed of with appropriate billing for labor and disposal.

-Summer housing is limited to Moravian University students who:
+Summer housing is available to Moravian University students who:

-• are enrolled in a May term or summer session course at Moravian University and/or other LVAIC institutions, with housing limited to the duration that the course is in session;
+- are enrolled in a May term or summer session course at Moravian University and/or other LVAIC institutions;

-• have been selected for a summer SOAR project, with housing limited to the duration of the project;
+- have been selected for a summer SOAR or university-sponsored research project;

-• are enrolled in a non-credit internship that has been approved by the Center for Career & Civic Engagement, with housing limited to the duration of the internship.
+- are enrolled in a non-credit internship that has been approved by the Center for Career & Civic Engagement.

 Residents may host visitors.
 A visitor is defined as any individual who is not assigned to a specific residential space, including Moravian students who live in other residential areas on campus.
 To respect the privacy of other residents, including roommates, visitors are expected to vacate all residential areas between the hours of 2:00 a.m. and 10:00 a.m.
 Mondays through Fridays.
 Beginning at 10:00 a.m. on Fridays and ending at 2:00 a.m. on Mondays, 24-hour visitation is permitted, provided the express consent of the residents in that direct residential area (e.g. roommate, suitemates, housemates) has been received in advance.
 Non-student visitors are not permitted to remain on campus for more than two days (or 48 consecutive hours) in a seven day period.